Movie Reviews

 ★ ★ ★ ★

 A successful film in that its visuals, never less than vibrant, are stylistically of a piece with the Simone song of its namesake that plays on the soundtrack.
 The interpretive dancing in Dash's film avoids being either too literal or too abstract as the song suggests four possible types of African American women who've had to bear the brunt of oppression over the years.
 Foiled with colorful lighting, which can change hues, and at first draped in mostly-transparent fabric (before the four cardinal women come into play), the sole dancer here helps conjure up the various moods of the song minute by minute, with her switching atire and hairstyles with each iteration.
 The camera sometimes darts toward or away from her, with the occasional, rhythmic cutting or dissolving for emphasis.
 All of this results in a film more than the sum of its parts, a fairly dynamic sequence that feels well thought out and musical in its ebbs and flows.
-Putting aside thematic and tonal concerns, Four Women might pair well with Norman McLaren's also-marvelous Pas de Deux, as both works use the medium of film to expand upon the possibilities of dance without either existing at the expense of the other.
+Putting aside thematic and tonal concerns, Four Women might pair well with Norman McLaren's marvelous Pas de Deux, as both works use the medium of film to expand upon the possibilities of dance without either existing at the expense of the other.

 Freejack